The Pupil Response Test

 C. Evaluation of Autonomic Nervous System Disorders

-1.)
-Horner’s syndrome: A condition caused by disruption of the sympathetic nerve supply to the eye, leading to ptosis (drooping of the upper eyelid), miosis (constricted pupil), and anhidrosis (lack of sweating) on the affected side.
-In this case, the affected pupil fails to dilate in low-light conditions.
+1. Horner’s Syndrome: Caused by disruption of sympathetic innervation to the eye, leading to ptosis (drooping eyelid), miosis (constricted pupil), and anhidrosis (loss of sweating) on the affected side.
+The pupil fails to dilate normally in dim lighting.

-2.)
-Adie’s pupil: A condition caused by damage to the parasympathetic nerves controlling the pupil, resulting in a tonic pupil that reacts sluggishly to light but constricts normally during accommodation.
+2. Adie’s Pupil (Tonic Pupil): Results from damage to parasympathetic nerves controlling the pupil.
+The affected pupil reacts sluggishly or minimally to light but constricts during accommodation (near response).

 D. Monitoring in Comatose Patients